jlangch/venice/doc/readme/multi-methods-and-protocols.md

 ## Multimethods

 A *multimethod* is a special kind of function.
-Instead of a function body, it has a dispatch function, which takes the arguments to the function and routes to the specific function responsible for the arguments.
+It is is a combination of a dispatching function, and one or more methods.
+The dispatch function takes the arguments to the function and routes to the specific method responsible for the arguments.
 Thus *multimethods* are a powerful mechanism for runtime polymorphism, they can dispatch on any argument or combination of arguments.

 `defmulti` creates a new multimethod with the associated dispatch function.